 Dyonna Wilkerson (Intern Therapist)

 Dyonna Wilkerson (she/her) is an intern therapist at the Center for Growth in Philadelphia, PA (6/12/2023-6/5/2024).
-She is currently working towards her Masters in the Mental Health Counseling program at the Philadelphia College of Osteopathic Medicine (PCOM).
+She is currently working towards her Master's in the Mental Health Counseling program at the Philadelphia College of Osteopathic Medicine (PCOM).
 Dyonna strives to create a therapeutic space that is inclusive, welcoming, and fosters growth.
 At the Center for Growth, Dyonna is interested in supporting individuals with sexual concerns, trauma, anxiety, and depression.
 She is also interested in working with individuals that show interest in self-identity development, self-esteem building, and boundary setting.
 Dyonna works with couples, adolescents, and individuals with a focus on marginalized communities.
 Utilizing a feminist approach, Dyonna works with clients to understand their background and identity in the world.
 In addition to feminist, narrative, and relational-cultural approaches, Dyonna is trained in cognitive behavioral therapy and utilizes these techniques to reduce anxiety and build coping strategies.

 Before moving to Philadelphia to complete her bachelor’s degree, Dyonna was raised in rural North Carolina.
 Dyonna has experiences with the unique landscape of rural communities, and understands that novel dynamics may come from being raised in these spaces.

-Prior to enrolling in her masters program, Dyonna completed her bachelor's degree in Psychology at Temple University.
+Prior to enrolling in her master's program, Dyonna completed her bachelor's degree in Psychology at Temple University.
 In her undergraduate career, Dyonna gained experience in working with African-American Philadelphians above the age of 60.
 In this work, Dyonna gained insight into the unique experiences of adults over the age of 60, which created a special interest in working with the population.
-She also understands some of the generational challenges that come along with seeking metal health services as an adult over 60, and works to answer any questions potential clients may have while seeking services.
+She also understands some of the generational challenges that come along with seeking mental health services as an adult over 60, and works to answer any questions potential clients may have while seeking services.
 Additionally, Dyonna currently works as a research assistant in a substance abuse clinic, working with clients to further understand how addiction impacts their lives.
-Working with this population has granted knowledge of the process of medication assisted treatment, and some specific concerns of individuals in active addiction.
+Working with this population has granted me knowledge of the process of medication-assisted treatment, and some specific concerns of individuals in active addiction.
 Dyonna brings these experiences into the counseling space to empathize with clients and work to build a sense of empowerment.

 Dyonna believes therapy functions to help people feel seen and understood.
 This includes understanding clients through their social position in the world.
 She feels learning about how systemic forces affect those in minority populations can provide insight into their mental health.
 In the therapeutic space, Dyonna encourages clients to consider how their identity is framed through a cultural context and celebrate this identity.
 Coming from an African-American female background, Dyonna has experience with racial disparities and encourages clients to explore their own relationship with systemic oppression in sessions.
 This contributes to Dyonna’s feminist approach that centers on understanding how systemic factors negatively impact clients' mental health.